OWASP/www-project-developer-guide/draft/04-foundations/01-security-fundamentals.md

 and it is usually depicted as a triangle representing the strong bonds between its three tenets.
 This trio is considered the pillars of application security, with CIA described as a property of some data or of a process.
-Often CIA is extended with Authorization, Authentication and Auditing.
+Often CIA is extended with AAA: Authorization, Authentication and Auditing.

 #### Confidentiality